 – a private bathroom with a toilet and sometimes with a bath;

 – a mini-bar;

 – a wardrobe, bedside tables, a table, chairs;

 – a TV-set.

-Maldives has become more affordable for those who prefer admiring the nature to luxurious surroundings.
+The Maldives has become more affordable for those who prefer admiring nature to luxurious surroundings.
 But according to some rumors, in 50 or 60 years Maldives can be fully covered by the ocean waters (it’s not true).
-It is because the maximum height above the sea level is just 2 meters.
-So don’t put away spending your holidays in Maldives for later!
+It is because the maximum height above sea level is just 2 meters.
+So don’t put away spending your holidays in the Maldives for later!

-In this guide we’ll try to answer the most frequently asked questions that are asked by tourists.
+In this guide, we’ll try to answer the most frequently asked questions that are asked by tourists.

 There are few agencies that offer budget accommodation or guest houses in Maldives, and the reason for it is quite simple – low profits for the agencies.
 The majority of low budget tourists prefer doing everything themselves.
-However the agencies that offer staying in guest houses do it by means of “packages”.
+However, the agencies that offer staying in guesthouses do it by means of “packages”.

 By the way, speaking about resorts, travel agents usually offer tours at more reasonable prices, what we can’t say about online booking systems or about direct booking.

 First of all such systems as booking.com, agoda.com, expedia.com should be mentioned.
 Let us consider the main advantages and disadvantages of those systems.